roytang/blog/content/post/2006/11/2006-11-04-standard-constructed-ng-galleria.md

 This tournament and three others for each Saturday of November are run-ups to the Time Spiral Gold Rush tournament in December.
 I've been agonizing over the past couple of weeks as to what I can play in the diverse new standard enivornment.
 In the end, instead of doing my usual thing and building an original decklist, I decided to work from an existing archetype instead.
 I believe that in order for me to become a better Standard player, I have to get more match experience before designing decks, since my thinking is still on a casual level most of the time.

 By Thursday evening I had decided to go for a modified Ghazi Glare build, with a red splash for reach.
-My decklist, named "Elephant Glare&#8221;:
+My decklist, named "Elephant Glare":

 4 Call of the Herd